anikewrites/100daysofcode/README.md

 Day 3 June 16 2020
 I went through the concepts of writing functions, working with in-built functions as well as using the try and except to handle errors.

+Day 4 June 17 2020
+Today, I went through the concepts of Lists, Slices and List Methods.